mlewis89/wk13_ORM_E-commerce-Back-End/README.md

-# Bootcamp Challenge Week Twelve - MYSQL: Employee Tracker
+# Bootcamp Challenge Week Thirteen - Object-Relational Mapping (ORM): E-commerce Back End
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description

-The purpose of this application is to test my knowledge of MYSQL and Node-j, by producing a simple command line application to as a basic employeer tracker.
+The purpose of this application is to test my knowledge of the Sequelise npm module to create a MYSQL database to provide the backend API for an e-commerce store.

-This application makes it easy for the user to add, veiw and delete employees, roles and departments withing their company.
+This application allows for GET, UPDATE, CREATE and DELETE intergrations to the database.

-During this project I learnt how to make SQL queiries to a MYSYL database. and some more advanced functions within the inquirer package.
+During this project I learnt how to make use of the Sequelise Module to create mySQL data models and then apply queiries to a MYSYL database.

 ## Table of Contents